aplteam/Cider/docs/Cider-API-Syntax.md

 ### watch

-Defaults to "ns", meaning that changing any APL objects in the workspaces will result in Link updating the correcponding file on disk while any changed on disk will _not_ be reflected by changing the workspace.
+Defaults to "ns", meaning that changing any APL objects in the workspaces will result in Link updating the correcponding file on disk while any change on disk will _not_ be reflected by changing the workspace.

 You may instead set this to "dir", which bascially reverts the way Link works.